danielw98/WinAPI_Wrapper/README.md

 - `main3.c`:
 ![WinAPI Wrapper Output1](https://github.com/danielw98/WinAPI_Wrapper/blob/main/ww_main3.gif?raw=true)

+## Features

+- Simplified creation and management of windows and widgets.
+- Error handling for robust application development.
+- Structured organization for rendering and texture management.
+- Enhanced event handling, allowing custom callbacks for user interactions.

 ## Getting Started

 Clone the repository to start using the WinAPI Wrapper in your project: